 The State of Georgia is a beautiful green land full of history, adventure, and sights for visitors of all ages.
-Check out this list for more information about the places you need to add to your road trip list as you explore my Georgia.
+Check out this list to add to your road trip list as you explore my Georgia.

 This highest place in Georgia allows you to look out toward four states from the 360 view from the observation deck across the Chattahoochee - Oconee National Forest to Georgia, Tennessee, North Carolina, and South Carolina.
 Take the half-mile trail up from the parking lot at Brasstown Bald or catch the bus, but the views at 4,784 feet of the Chattahoochee - Oconee National Forest are well worth the trek either way.
 Here are the details you need for the best day trip from the Atlanta area.